microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge07.md

   - Store DICOM instances with sample DICOM files

     Hint:
-    - Select corresponding POST `Store-single-instance (xxx.dcm)` in `WTH FHIR-Conformance-as-Postman` collection for each sample DICOM files (red-triangle.dcm, green-square.dcm and blue-circle.dcm)
+    - Select corresponding POST `Store-single-instance (xxx.dcm)` in `WTH FHIR-Conformance-as-Postman` collection for each sample DICOM files (`red-triangle.dcm`,`green-square.dcm` and `blue-circle.dcm`)
     - You can find the sample DICOM files (`red-triangle.dcm`, `green-square.dcm` and `blue-circle.dcm`) in the `/DICOM-service/dcms` folder of the Resources.zip file provided by your coach.
-    - Select the appropriate .dcm file (downloaded previously) for each API call in the `Body` tab.
+    - Select the appropriate `.dcm` file (downloaded previously) for each API call in the `Body` tab.
-    - For each sample .dcm file, send appropriate `POST Store-single-instance...` API call to populate your DICOM service with the three .dcm single instance files.
+    - For each sample `.dcm` file, send appropriate `POST Store-single-instance...` API call to populate your DICOM service with the three `.dcm` single instance files.

   - Use DICOM service API calls to Search for DICOM instance(s)
   - Use DICOM service API calls to Retrieve DICOM instance(s)